-Exhibit 2 displays the mean number of months of insurance enrollment during the postpartum year by income with the predicted regression lines from our primary model plotted within the narrow income bandwidth, which is indicated with gray shading.
-We found a sharp drop-off in the mean number of months of insurance coverage at the income threshold of 138% FPL, shown as a dashed vertical line.
-Among the full income sample, those with incomes 138% or below were enrolled for an average of 10.7 months compared to an average of 9.0 months among those with incomes above 138% FPL (results shown in Exhibit 4).
+Exhibit 2 displays the mean number of months of insurance enrollment during the postpartum year by income with the predicted regression lines from our primary model.
+We found a sharp drop-off in the mean number of months of insurance coverage at the income threshold of 138 percent FPL, shown as a dashed vertical line.
 Exhibit 3 shows the probability of a coverage disruption in the postpartum year by income with regression lines plotted within the narrow bandwidth, displaying an increase in the rates of coverage disruptions at the postpartum Medicaid eligibility threshold.
-The rate of postpartum coverage disruptions was 8% among those with incomes below 138% FPL compared to 21% among those with incomes above 138% FPL (Exhibit 4).
+Among the full income sample, those with incomes below 138 percent FPL were enrolled for an average of 10.7 months compared to an average of 9.0 months among those with incomes above 139-265 percent FPL (results shown in Exhibit 4).
+The rate of postpartum coverage disruptions was 8 percent among those with incomes below 138 percent FPL compared to 21 percent among those with incomes above 138% FPL (Exhibit 4).

 As shown in Exhibit 4, loss of postpartum Medicaid eligibility led to 1.3 fewer months of insurance enrollment (p<0.001) and a 4 percentage point increase in the probability of a coverage disruption during the 12 months postpartum (p<0.001).
 Postpartum Medicaid eligibility loss also resulted in more frequent coverage transitions (adjusted difference: 0.04, p<.008), coverage disruptions (adjusted difference: 0.02, p=0.001), and longer gaps between spells of insurance (adjusted difference: 0.07 months, p=0.003).
-Incomes above the 138% FPL threshold also led to a 2 percentage point increase in commercial enrollment (p=0.035), a 2 percentage point increase in Marketplace enrollment (p<0.001), and a 4 percentage point decrease in coverage exclusively in Medicaid during the postpartum year.
+Incomes 138-265 percent FPL threshold also led to a 2 percentage point increase in commercial enrollment (p=0.035), a 2 percentage point increase in Marketplace enrollment (p<0.001), and a 4 percentage point decrease in coverage exclusively in Medicaid during the postpartum year.

+Results of Sensitivity Analyses

-In sensitivity analyses reported in the Appendix, we observed non-significant treatment effects close to zero at 90% and 200% FPL, the falsified “placebo” points in the income distribution.16 The results of the parametric models using the full sample were consistent with the results of the local models in direction, magnitude, and statistical significance.
-The inclusion of births to women with incomes between 133-138% FPL were also largely consistent with our main models, though smaller in magnitude given the large weight assigned to a narrower range of incomes.
-Excluding the 27% of births to non-U.S. born mothers resulted in small and inconsistent changes to the magnitude of the effects across continuity of coverage outcomes, but overall direction and statistical significance remained unchanged.
-Finally, excluding births to mothers who were enrolled in Medicaid only during the month of their delivery hospitalization did not alter our findings (all results shown in Appendix).16
+In sensitivity analyses reported in Appendix 7, we observed non-significant treatment effects close to zero at 90 percent and 200 percent FPL, the falsified “placebo” points in the income distribution.16 The results of the local polynomial regression models using a sample limited to a narrow range above and below 138 percent FPL were consistent with the results of the local models in direction, magnitude, and statistical significance (Appendix 5).
+The inclusion of births to women with incomes between 133-138 percent FPL did not alter our findings (Appendix 9).
+Excluding the 27 percent of births to non-U.S. born mothers resulted in small and inconsistent changes to the magnitude of the effects across continuity of coverage outcomes, but overall direction and statistical significance remained unchanged.
+Finally, excluding births to mothers who were enrolled in Medicaid only during the month of their delivery hospitalization did not alter our findings (Appendix 8).16

 Discussion